• Blog home

 1. Champions League – Started in 1956 and was known as the European Cup until 1993

-2. Europa League – Started in 1958 as the Fairs Cup, became the UEFA cup in 1972, switched a straight final instead of a 2-legged final in 1998 and then became the Europa League in 2010.
+2. Europa League – Started in 1958 as the Fairs Cup, became the UEFA cup in 1972, switched a straight final instead of a 2-legged final in 1998, added a group stage in 2005 and was renamed the Europa League in 2010.

 3. Conference League – Started in 2022.
 A previous incarnation as the Cup Winners Cup started in 1960 and ended in 1999.